Healing Retreat for Survivors of Childhood Sexual Trauma

 Masks will be required in indoor spaces and where physical distancing is not an option.
 Masks are optional at outdoor spaces where participants can be safely distanced and participants are always welcome to wear masks at any times.

-The cost for the retreat is a sliding scale of $300 - $900, with slots at $150 increments to choose from.
+The cost for the retreat is a sliding scale with payment spots at $750 -$900 available.
 This price includes camping for 3 nights in the beautiful Pacific Northwest, and nourishing organic meals from dinner Thursday through Sunday brunch.
 We acknowledge that this year has had extreme hardship for some, and are committed to making this financially accessible.
 If you are interested in a scholarship, please inquire by indicating this on your registration application.

 Can’t attend the retreat but would like to make a donation to support scholarships for attendees?
 Donate at Paypal.com: paypal.me/healingpassage